juan294/avs-scripts/README.md

 ### To Keep in Mind

 You still need to be familiar with the general instructions posted on the official developer documents.
-This is in no way a replacement of those resources.
+This is in no way a replacement of those resources and all scripts should be executed only after making sure all pre-requisites are met.

 ### A Note on the Alexa Smart Screen SDK
 In order to install the ASS SDK in your system using these scripts, you would need to have a working AVS SDK installation first (including Sample App authorization).
 The best way to get the ASS SDK set up and running is: